TitledGames/titledgames.github.io/docs/SETUP.md

 ---

-**Congratulations!** 🎉 You're all set up and ready to contribute to Titled Games!
+**Congratulations!** You're all set up and ready to contribute to Titled Games!

 If you run into any issues, don't hesitate to ask for help in our [Discord](https://dsc.gg/titledgames) or on [GitHub](https://github.com/TitledGames/website/issues).

-Welcome to the team! 🚀🎮